-- You have likely already been scheduled for your first postoperative visit. - If you have not received an appointment please contact the office to schedule an appointment 7-10 days after your surgery. - You will be seen by Dr. Smith for your first postoperative visit to review your intraoperative findings and to go over any questions you may have.
-Sutures will also be removed at that time.
+• Please contact the office to schedule an appointment 10-14 days after your surgery.

+• You will be seen by Dr. Smith for your first postoperative visit to review your intraoperative findings and to go over any questions you may have.